mozhdehNouri/androidStudies/android/Compose/uiState.md

 ## State in composables

 Composable functions can use the [`remember`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/package-summary#remember(kotlin.Function0)) API to store an object in memory.
+A value com

-A value computed by `remember` is stored in the Composition during initial composition, and the stored value is returned during recomposition. `remember` can be used to store both mutable and immutable objects.
+puted by `remember` is stored in the Composition during initial composition, and the stored value is returned during recomposition. `remember` can be used to store both mutable and immutable objects.

 [`mutableStateOf`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/package-summary#mutableStateOf(kotlin.Any,androidx.compose.runtime.SnapshotMutationPolicy)) creates an observable [`MutableState<T>`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState), which is an observable type integrated with the compose runtime.